KellsCodes/vpcctl-python/README.md

 ## Features
 * Create multiple isolated VPCs with their own bridges and routing rules.

-* Add public and private subnets to each VPC automatically.
+* Add public and private subnets to each VPC.

 * Configure NAT for outbound Internet access via the host’s interface.